QuantumLab-ZY/HamGNN/README.md

 In the Python environment with `band_cal_parallel` installed, execute the following command with multiple cpus to compute the band structure: mpirun -np ncpus band_cal_parallel --config band_cal_parallel.yaml

-##  How to set the options in config.yaml
+##  Explanation of the parameters in config.yaml
 The input parameters in config.yaml are divided into different modules, which mainly include `'setup'`, `'dataset_params'`, `'losses_metrics'`, `'optim_params'` and network-related parameters (`'HamGNN_pre'` and `'HamGNN_out'`).
 Most of the parameters work well using the default values.
 The following introduces some commonly used parameters in each module.
 + `setup`:
     + `stage`: Select the state of the network: training (`fit`) or testing (`test`).